emdin/lsdb/README.md

 ## Quick start

-1. Include lsdb.js to your app
+1. Download and include lsdb.js to your app

+    <script type="text/javascript" src="[yourpath]lsdb.js"></script>

 2. Create new connection

     var db = new dbb({ dbname: 'db_demo' });

 3. Insert record:

     db.insert('users', { name: 'Engelbert', lastname: 'Humperdinck' });

 4. Select record:

     db.select('users');
-    =>

 5. Update record:

     db.update('users', { name: 'Zingelbert', lastname: 'Bembledack' }, 1);

 6. Drop table:

     db.drop('users');

 ## Why?

-I found it most useful for the rich prototypes.
+I used it mostly for the rich UI prototypes.
 On prototyping stage, all database interaction is done via lsdb.js layer, which then can be easily replaced by the real ORM.
-But of course, you can build a real-world stateful client-side applications with it.
+But of course, you can build a real-world stateful client-side applications with it as well.

 ## Reduce pattern